samuelajala01/samuelajala01/README.md

-Hi, I'm Samuel, a Hardware and Software Enthusiast, I'm currently studying Electronics and Computer Engineering at the Lagos State University.
+Hi, I'm Sam, Robotics and ML enthusiast.
+I'm currently studying Electronics and Computer Engineering at the Lagos State University.

 I started exploring the tech space in 2017 out of curiosity and have explored and still exploring different domains.
-I see myself more of a generalist than specialist.
-What really piques my interest are domains that allows me build stuff, software and hardware but mostly hardware.
+I don't like to limit myself so I'm more of a generalist than specialist.
+What really piques my interest are domains that allows me build stuff.

-- 🌱 status: ...

 ### My Dev Stats:
 <div align="center">